 He has NO medical or nutrition credentials whatsoever, which should tell you a lot about the validity of the celery juice trend.

 In all three of Anthony’s New York Times best-selling books, he raves about the benefits of celery juice.
-He recommends drinking 16 ounces (around half a litre) of it every morning due to its ‘potent healing properties.’
+He recommends drinking celery juice in the morning (16 ounces/around half a litre) – every morning – because of its ‘potent healing properties.’